 Shapes are only available via Mapillary for Organizations.
 Switch to the organization profile to create and access shapes either via the Shapes tab or the dashboard (available to admin and member roles: learn more about the specific permissions in this article).

 - Editing or deleting a shape

 Only admins can create shapes.
 Both the Shapes tab in the organization profile and the Shapes section on the dashboard have a button for creating a new shape.

 After clicking it, you’ll be asked to name your shape.
 If you skip this, the shape will be given a default name to begin with.
 You can edit the shape’s name later via the Shapes section of your dashboard—just hover over the shape to access the renaming function.
 The shape’s name has to be unique in your organization.

-Next, you can choose to either search for or draw the area you want to add as a shape.
-Click on the respective tab to proceed.
+Next, you can draw the area you want to add as a shape.

 Single click on a polygon or point to select it—you can select multiple if you hold down Shift while selecting.
 Click again and drag to change the position of the polygon or point.
 To delete a feature, select it and press Delete on your keyboard.
 To cancel drawing, press the Esc key.